CodeYourFuture/curriculum/content/js2/blocks/arrays/index.md

 | :-------: | :-: | :--: | ---- | ---- |
 | character | 4.6 | 5.03 | 7.99 | 8.01 |

-In JavaScript, we can use square bracket notation to access specific characters in the string using the index.
+In JavaScript, we can use square bracket notation to access specific characters in the array using an index.

 ```js
 items[0]; // evaluates to 4.6